Central Regional High School: History

+Students from Brick Township had attended either Central Regional or Point Pleasant Beach High School until Brick Township High School opened for the 1958–59 school year.

+By July 1973, the district had been operating on double sessions at the high school for two years and estimated that it would run out of room to operate on double sessions within two years, leading Lakehurst to pursue options with Manchester Township for its 250 high school students.
 In October 1973, the Lakehurst School District announced that its students would be shifted from Central Regional High School to the new Manchester Township High School, which opened in September 1976.

 Students from Lacey Township had attended Central Regional as part of a sending/receiving relationship, which ended when Lacey Township High School opened in September 1981.

-Controversy

 A 14-year-old female student committed suicide in February 2023 after videos of her being physically attacked in a hallway of the school surfaced online.
 The student's father believes that public humiliation and continued online bullying after this event spurred his daughter to end her own life.
 Later that month, Superintendent Triantafillos Parlapanides resigned after it was revealed that he had disclosed private information about the student to a UK newspaper, blaming the student's family and marijuana for her suicide, while downplaying the role and prevalence of bullying.
 The father of the deceased has described Parlapanides as a "piece of shit."